ajchemist/boot-figwheel/README.md

 task.
 So you have to edit a file in `target-path` directly, if you want to use features like figwheel css live reloading, etc.

+Some day filtered(?) watch loop may be emerged.